h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup25.md

 Now we calculate the offset of that address to the pie base
 ![image](https://github.com/user-attachments/assets/2fc7f85e-81ae-47eb-8434-a4a3a26dde5b)

-This means if we the address at offset 19 and subtract it with `0x1441` that would be the pie base
+This means if we get the address at offset 19 and subtract it with `0x1441` that would give the pie base

 And with that we can easily just jump to the win function address